 Kalalau Lookout Ridge Trail, Koke’e State Park

 Described in the introduction of this article, the Kalalau Lookout Ridge trail is officially closed and not a formal trail.
 However, there are still many who hike out on this ridge for the incredible views.
 This 2-mile trail is adventurous as they come in Kauai.
-Please note the disclaimer at the bottom of this page.
+Althoughhhhh, we can’t suggest you go on this hike, because it is closed.

 View Looking down to Kalalau Beach